jtjsir/v2.0_springboot_demo/README.md

 - rabbitmq(v3.7.7)

 # What's your urgent task to know?
-What the springboot?How does it work?
+What is the springboot?How does it work?
-The answer is to take care of the springboot source,you can click in [this](https://www.cnblogs.com/question-sky/p/9360722.html) to have a sight.
+The answer is to take care of the springboot source,you can click [this](https://www.cnblogs.com/question-sky/p/9360722.html) to have a sight.

-# What This include?
+# What does this project include?
-Now the project includes redis/jmx/rabbitmq demo which based on the springboot.
+Now includes redis/jmx/rabbitmq demo which based on the springboot.Samples below

 ---
 Application starter for jmx